sherryydu/fiddler_crab_project/README.md

 I investigated the effects of latitude on the body size of male Atlantic marsh fiddler crabs (*Minuca pugnax*).
 This project was completed in fulfillment of the requirements of Productivity and Reproducibility in Ecology and Evolution 2025.

-This root directory ('fiddlercrabproject') contains folders and files related to this project to help increase productivity, transparency, and reproducibility.
+This root directory ('fiddler_crab_project') contains folders and files related to this project to help increase productivity, transparency, and reproducibility.

 ## File structure: